dkasuga/portfolio/resume_en.md

 **1ast prize in a internship held by DeNA**
 August 2019

-- I participated in the intern in the theme of “Grow an app to be the best app in 3 days” as a server-side and was in charge of building a server that could make 10,000 requests per second
+- I participated in the intern in the theme of âGrow an app to be the best app in 3 daysâ as a server-side and was in charge of building a server that could make 10,000 requests per second

 **1st prize in a hackathon held by pixiv Inc.**
 December 2018